axibase/atsd-use-cases/research/workshop/technical-writing.md

 * Name - what people call you.
 * Age - laps around the sun.
-* Hobbies: what you do for fun.
+* Hobbies - what you do for fun.

 ### Parentheses

 Use parentheses for parenthetical statements.
 That is, do not include important information in parentheses.
-Use parentheses to provide an exampe as to why a reader may do something.
+Use parentheses to provide an example as to why a reader may do something.

 * Modify the query (for example, remove [`LIMIT`](https://axibase.com/docs/atsd/sql/#limiting)), select a file format, and optionally include [metadata](https://axibase.com/docs/atsd/sql/#sql-report-metadata)